The Ultimate Bianco Guide To: The Best Izakayas in Tokyo

 Most importantly, this guide is a casual food loving monster.
 There will be some slightly more fancy places here and there, but the food life I am living and want to share is not centered around Michelin stars, secret doors, and impossible-to-get reservations - and an Izakaya is the best place for this mindset and life.

 While Tokyo is world-famous for its flood in high-rated fine dining restaurants, famous chefs, and long-ass waiting lists to maybe get a reservation, an Izakaya, for me at least, seems like the democratisation of lovely food meant for everybody.

-So even if you might end up in clouds of cigarette smoke next to a big group of drunken salarymen, eating a 3 Euro minced chicken meat skewer, next to 5 empty glasses of lemon sour, you will still eat unbelievable food and watch amazing chefs putting it down for you and the other guests like they are running against Usain Bolt for a gold medal A real Izakaya experience cannot be overrated, and the Japanese love for food finds a core passion place/love child in almost each and every Izakaya you will go to.
+So even if you might end up in clouds of cigarette smoke next to a big group of drunken salarymen, eating a 3 Euro minced chicken meat skewer, next to 5 empty glasses of lemon sour - you will most likely still eat unbelievable food - and watch amazing chefs putting it down for you and the other guests like they are running against Usain Bolt for a gold medal.
+A real Izakaya experience cannot be overrated, and the Japanese love for food finds a core passion place/love child in almost each and every Izakaya you will go to.

 I will be live-researching the world of another culinary aspect of Tokyo, which means I will start as a fool and will (hopefully) be an Izakaya pro by the end.
 So let's take this journey together and finally start talking about the best place Tokyo has given to me, my friends, and our collective nights and livers - The Izakaya.

 So what is an Izakaya, and what makes it so damn special?

 An Izakaya is an after-work spot to have some food, drinks, ciggies, and a lot of banter and smiles.
 But what sounds like a simple pub with food has so many layers, variations, food, styles and prices that some Japanese food-samurai would have already killed me just by reading the first lines of my intro.